Exercise for Cancer Prevention

 Do strength-training exercises twice a week.

-Gradually decrease the intensity of your workout, then stretch to cool down during the last five to 10 minutes.
+Gradually decrease the intensity of your workout.
+Stretch to cool down during the last 5 to 10 minutes.

 How to determine your target heart rate zone